eveyw/demo/README.md

 # Demo Application

-This is a Hybrid APP creadted on ionic+Angular framework.
+This is a Hybrid APP created on ionic+Angular framework.
 Here I used cordova to complie it.

 ## Install